1884 Calgary municipal election: Background

 Even before gaining town status, Calgary had a form of municipal organization under the name Citizen's Committee.

 Elected by a vote held on January 14, 1884, the Citizens Committee lobbied for town status, a Territorial member for Calgary and increased assistance from the North-West Territorial government to cover the cost of a bridge, all achieved that same year.
 In the vote, 24 Calgary men put their names up for election, which was perhaps 10 percent of the adult male population of Calgary at the time.
 Major James Walker took the most votes (88) and was declared chairman of the Committee.
 Dr. Henderson, G.C.
 King, Thomas Swan, George Murdoch, G.D.
 Moulton and Captain Stewart were the most popular after Walker and were also declared elected.
 (Voting was by Plurality block voting).

-Calgary was officially incorporated as Town of Calgary on November 17, 1884, under provisions of the newly passed North-West Territories Council Municipal Ordinance of 1884.
+Calgary was officially incorporated as the Town of Calgary by proclamation issued on November 7, 1884, under provisions of the newly passed North-West Territories Council Municipal Ordinance of 1884.

 Only days after the incorporation was announced, a "mass meeting" was held in Calgary where those assembled demanded federal representation and to bring federal government attention on certain other matters that affected the lives of local residents.

 The right to vote in town elections was provided to any male British subject over twenty-one years of age who are assessed on the last revised assessment roll with a minimum property value of $300.

 The 1884 election was held under First-past-the-post voting for mayor and Plurality block voting to elect four councillors, where each elector was able to cast up to four votes.